Find a Lender-Approved Local Conveyancer in Eastbourne

 • Proceeding to exchange of contracts and then completion formalities

-• Registering the purchase and the home loan (if relevant) at the Land Registry.
+• Registering the change in ownership and the mortgage (if applicable) at the HM Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.